knpuniversity/rest/knpu/episode1/errors.rst

 We're missing a really important piece: errors!
 Unless we properly handle errors, our API is going to be a pain to use because the client won't know what it's doing wrong.
-If we deployed right now and a client tried to create a programmer with a nickname that already exists, it would get get a 500 error with no details.
+If we deployed right now and a client tried to create a programmer with a nickname that already exists, it would get a 500 error with no details.
 Bummer!

 Writing the Test